vippsas/vipps-streamlabs/vipps-hackathon-story.md

 * Create a Vipps “donate” button that the streamer could place in their channel description or anywhere else.
 This button would trigger a Vipps payment(initiate payment) and open a landing page where the viewer fill in donation amount, text that is showed and optionally a GIF of choice.

+* Create a frontend where the viewer could enter amount, message and name.
+This data is then submitted to the backend which replies with a redirect url to the Vipps landingpage.

+We hosted both the backend and frontend on Heroku.
+Heroku was a pleasant experience for hosting.
+Bot easy and cheap (free).

+And, surprisingly enough, everything worked perfectly on the live-demo during our presentation!